VA Loan Eligibility Requirements

 How to Apply for a VA Loan Certificate of Eligibility

-You’ll need to have a certificate of eligibility from the VA to show you’re entitled to a VA loan.
+You’ll need to have a Certificate of Eligibility from the VA to show you’re entitled to a VA loan.
 But you don’t have to have one when you first apply for a VA loan.
-You can get quotes first and get your certificate later.
+You can get quotes first and your certificate later.

 You can even ask your lender to apply for a certificate on your behalf.
 They can do this electronically through their own access to the VA’s online system.
 Once your lender sends in the request, they’ll see the status of your VA loan eligibility within a few seconds.